Zilliqa/ZIP/zips/zip-11.md

 operational expense of running a seed node.
 In order to tackle this issue, ZIP-3 proposed a cap of 61 million tokens to be staked on each operator and a total of 610 million tokens across all operators.
-This was to ensure that the operator would be get an yield of ~10% per year.
+This was to ensure that the operator would get an yield of ~10% per year.

 However, due an excessive demand in the market, the seed node operators had to stretch beyond the 61 million cap.
 Due to the custodial nature of the contract